Prose: History

 Latin was a major influence on the development of prose in many European countries.
-Especially important was the great Roman orator Cicero (106 – 43 BC).
-It was the lingua franca among literate Europeans until quite recent times, and the great works of Descartes (1596 – 1650), Francis Bacon (1561 – 1626), and Baruch Spinoza (1632 – 1677) were published in Latin.
+Especially important was the great Roman orator Cicero (106–43 BC).
+It was the lingua franca among literate Europeans until quite recent times, and the great works of Descartes (1596–1650), Francis Bacon (1561–1626), and Baruch Spinoza (1632–1677) were published in Latin.
 Among the last important books written primarily in Latin prose were the works of Swedenborg (d.
 1772), Linnaeus (d.
 1778), Euler (d.
 1783), Gauss (d.
 1855), and Isaac Newton (d.
 1727).

+Latin had almost universally been used in Italy until the close of the 13th century, when Dante created a vernacular prose in the non-metrical part of his famous Vita Nuova, written about 1293.

+About the year 1200, verse began to be abandoned by French chroniclers who had some definite statements to impart, and who had no natural gifts as poets.
+The earliest French prose was translated from the Latin, but Baldwin VI., who died in 1205, is said to have commissioned several scribes to compile in the vulgar tongue a history of the world.

+The earliest coherent attempts at the creation of German prose belong to the age of Charlemagne, and the first example usually quoted is the Strassburger Eidschwüre of 842.
+For all literary purposes, however, metrical language was used exclusively during the mittelhochdeutsch period, which lasted until the end of the 13th century.

+Latin's role was replaced by French from the 17th to the mid-20th century, i.e. until the uptake of English: